-Thank you for participating as a presenter at the upcoming joint meeting of the American Ornithological Society to be held June 24–28, 2019 in Anchorage, Alaska.
+Thank you for participating as a presenter at the upcoming joint meeting of the American Ornithological Society to be held 24–28 June 2019 at the Egan Center in Anchorage, Alaska.
 Below is important information to ensure your success as a presenter.

-All rooms are equipped with a laptop computer, LCD projector, screen, and wireless advancer/laser pointer.
+All rooms will be equipped with a laptop computer, LCD projector, screen, and wireless advancer/laser pointer.
 Additionally, there will be a podium and a podium microphone in larger rooms.
-Please format your presentation to project a 16:9 ratio image This is the default ratio for office 2010 and later, this format will need to be changed manually for earlier versions of power point using 4:3.
-Laptops are PC-based and will be operated on Windows7/Office 10 system.
 You will NOT be able to use a personal laptop or a flash/jump drive in the meeting rooms.
 All presentations must be run from the conference laptop provided at the podium.

-We will have a ‘Presenter Room’ (the Palo Verde Room) so presenters can upload their presentations on site and/or preview and edit presentations.
-All speakers (for oral presentations) must check-in to the Palo Verde Room 1 day prior to their talk.
-In addition to uploading your presentation and letting us know you arrived, we ask that all speakers to test their presentation to make sure everything is working.
-Presentations will be uploaded in the ‘Presenter Room’ but we ask that the presenter bring their talk on a USB to their talk as a backup in case there are network problems.
-It is the Presenter’s responsibility to have a backup of their talk if the network goes down for any reason.
+The ‘Presenter Room’ will be in the O’Malley Room in Summit Hall, lower level of the Egan Center.
+Presenters can visit the Presenter Room to upload their presentations on site and/or preview and edit presentations.
+All speakers (for oral presentations) must check in to the Presenter Room (O’Malley) at least 1 day prior to their talk (or by 7:30am on Wednesday if your talk is on Wednesday; the first day of the conference).
+In addition to uploading your presentation and letting us know you arrived, we ask that you test your presentation on site in the Presenter Room to make sure everything is working.
+Presentations will be uploaded in the ‘Presenter Room’ but we ask that you bring your presentation on a USB drive to your talk as a backup in case there are network problems.
+It is your responsibility as the presenter to have a backup of your talk if the network goes down for any reason.

 Arriving at your session

-Presenters should arrive for their scheduled presentation >15 minutes before the start of the first talk in their session to meet the session Chair and check-in with the A/V volunteer.
+You should arrive for your scheduled presentation during the break prior to the start of the first talk in your session to meet the Session Chair and check in with the A/V volunteer.

 - Change the size of the image to approximately 800 x 600 pixels